 When service providers join the CCTS, they are required to implement certain specific measures in order to remain in good standing with the CCTS.

-As of February 2018, the CCTS will begin to monitor and audit service providers for compliance with these four components:
+The CCTS monitors and audits service providers for compliance with these four components:

 Telling their customers about the CCTS